Out-of-Province Medical Insurance

 Do Manitobans need out-of-province travel medical insurance for travel in Canada?

 When it comes to travel close to home, Manitobans have many choices.
-There's outdoor fun to be had at our many lakes, pristine parks and nature preserves, world-class golf courses or soaking up all the excitement and culture at our many festivals, art galleries and museums.
+There's outdoor fun to be had at our many lakes, parks and nature preserves, golf courses or soaking up the excitement and culture at our many festivals, art galleries and museums.

 But if you want to venture past provincial boundaries into Ontario, Saskatchewan or Alberta and beyond, you might be wondering: Do I need travel insurance for trips within Canada?

 YES, it's a smart idea.

 Read below to find out what you need to know about staying protected (and avoiding considerable costs) when travelling outside of Manitoba.